4n3m4i1/quickPins/README.md

 Quick Pins version for the ATMega328P Arduino Uno (and uno clones) Untested currently but will likely function well on Arduino Nano (and clones)
+- To use place the unZipped folder quickPins_328P and place within the "libraries" folder in you Arduino IDE install location

 -----------------------------------------------------------------------------------------